ray2501/Tcl-Related-Link/README.md

 * [htmlparse](http://wiki.tcl.tk/2204) - tcllib module
 * [ncgi](http://wiki.tcl.tk/780) - provides commands that manipulate CGI values (tcllib module)
 * [Tclgumbo](https://sites.google.com/site/ray2501/tclgumbo) - Tcl interface for gumbo library
+* tDOM 9.0 as build option an interface to the gumbo HTML5 parser, which also digests almost any other HTML. (--enable-html5)

 And useful info: